OpenNebula/docs/source/installation_and_configuration/opennebula_services/oned.rst

 Information Drivers
 ===================

-The information drivers are used to gather information from the cluster nodes, and they depend on the virtualization you are using.
+The information drivers are used to gather information from the cluster nodes and they depend on the virtualization you are using.
 You can define more than one information manager, but make sure they have different names.
 To define one, the following need to be set:

 -  **name**: name for this information driver.
 -  **executable**: path of the information driver executable as an absolute path or relative to ``/usr/lib/one/mads/``